qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 Software developers use the api to build [Qiy Node Clients][Definitions Qiy Node Client] (as provided interface) or [Qiy Node Implementations][Definitions Qiy Node Implementation] (as requirement for implementation).

-# Service Desk

-The api provides access to the [Qiy Trust Network][Definitions Qiy Trust Network] which is provided by its [Access Providers][Definitions Access Provider].
-Please contact the Service Desk of your Access Provider for your requests.

-The Service Desk of the Access Provider [DigitalMe] is available during regular CE(S)T office hours and can be contacted by e-mail or phone:

-    service _at_ digital-me _dot_ nl
-    +31 (0) 411-616565

 # Servers

 The api is provided in a development environment, the acceptance environment and the production environment.